MrCheatEugene/HumanProtocol/README.md

 HumanProtocol is a simple protocol,written in JS, that can be used for building other protocols!
 All comands are human-readable in HumanProtocol.

 # Why?
-You can use it as base for writting your own protocol.
+I don't know, I just wanted to make my own protocol, so "*here it is*" Also, you can use it as base for writting your own protocol.

 # List of commands